VictorTherache/Quote_Every_Day/README.md

-"Try not to become a man of success, but rather try to become a man of value."
+"Remember that sometimes not getting what you want is a wonderful stroke of luck."
--Albert Einstein
+-Dalai Lama